liigo/encoding/README.md

 encoding
 ========
-to decode "percent encoding" string to utf-8, to convert between unicode codepoint and utf-8 bytes.
+to convert between unicode codepoint and utf-8 bytes, to decode "percent encoding" string to utf-8.

 by Liigo, Oct.
-2013.
+2013 - Nov.
+2014.

 ###How to use
 See encoding.h header:

 	// Decode text that encoded by enconding.
-	// encoding: now supporting "%utf8", "%gb", "%u", "wchars", "gb" const char* decode_to_utf8(const char* pArg, const char* encoding);
+	// encoding: now supporting "%utf8", "%gb", "%u", "wchars", "gb"
+	// note: "%gb", "gb" and "wchars" are supported only on Windows platform. const char* decode_to_utf8(const char* pArg, const char* encoding);

-	// Convert a Unicode codepoint to utf-8 encoded char, arg utf8 should be at least 4 chars buffer, best for 6 chars.
+	// Convert a Unicode codepoint to utf-8 encoded char, arg utf8 should be at least 4 chars buffer.
 	// return the bytes count used in utf-8. int Codepoint_to_UTF8(unsigned int codepoint, char* utf8);

-	// Convert a utf-8 encoded char to Unicode codepoint.
+	// Convert an utf-8 encoded stream to an Unicode codepoint, along with utf-8 validation.
-	// return codepoint, and bytes count used in utf-8 if bytes != NULL. unsigned int UTF8_to_Codepoint(const char* utf8, int* bytes);
+	// return codepoint, and bytes count used in utf8 if bytes != NULL.
+	// return -1 if met invalid utf-8 stream.
+	int UTF8_to_Codepoint(const char* utf8, int* bytes);

+	// from specified position, find the last leading-byte of a utf-8 encoded character,
+	// returns its index in buf, or returns 0 if not find. int rfind_utf8_leading_byte_index(char* buf, int from);

 and the test.c for testing and usage: